-Open a photo in the Detail view > select Crop & Rotate .
+Open the photo in detail view, select Crop .

 - Adobe Lightroom User Guide